5.1.3 The project manager shall track and evaluate changes to software products.

-As software teams design, develop, and deploy software, it is common for multiple versions of the same software to be used in different sites and for the software developers to be working simultaneously on updates.
-Bugs or defects in the software are often only present in certain versions (because of the fixing of some problems and the introduction of others as the program develops).
-Therefore, to locate and fix bugs, it is important to be able to retrieve and run different versions of the software to determine in which version(s) the problem occurs.
-It may also be necessary to develop two versions of the software concurrently (for instance, where one version has bugs fixed, but no new features, while the other version is where new features are developed.
+As software teams design, develop and deploy software, it is common for multiple versions of the same software to be used in different sites and for the software's developers to be working simultaneously on updates.
+Bugs or defects of the software are often only present in certain versions (because of the fixing of some problems and the introduction of others as the program develops).
+Therefore, for the purposes of locating and fixing bugs, it is important to be able to retrieve and run different versions of the software to determine in which version(s) the problem occurs.
+It may also be necessary to develop two versions of the software concurrently (for instance, where one version has bugs fixed, but no new features (branch), while the other version is where new features are worked on (trunk).
 Change requests address not only new or changed requirements but also failures and defects in software products.
 Change requests are analyzed to determine the impact that the change will have on the software product, related software products, the budget, and the schedule.
-Tracking and evaluating changes are useful for a variety of reasons, not the least of which is to maintain documented descriptions of problems, issues, faults, etc., their impact on the software and system, and their related resolutions.
+Tracking and evaluating changes are useful for a variety of reasons, not the least of which is to maintain documented descriptions of problems, issues, faults, etc., their impact to the software and system, and their related resolutions.
 Evaluating changes allows key stakeholders to determine the cost-benefit of implementing changes and to make decisions based on that information.

-The NASA Systems Engineering Handbook, NASA/SP-2007-6105, Rev1, provides a flowchart of a "typical" change control process.
+The NASA Systems Engineering Handbook 273, NASA/SP-2007-6105, Rev1, provides a flowchart of a "typical" change control process.
 This flowchart, shown below, highlights key activities and roles for capturing and tracking changes that are appropriate considerations for any project establishing a new change control process.
-Several of these steps are addressed in other guidance in this Handbook (see the table of related guidance at the end of this section), including Configuration Status Accounting (CSA).
+Several of these steps are addressed in other guidance in this Handbook (see the table of related guidance at the end of this section), including configuration status accounting (CSA).

 Guidance for key elements from this flowchart is included below, including preparing the change request, evaluating the change, and tracking the request through the change control process.